ondrejkonec/ondrejkonec/README.md

 # Hi! 👋 I'm Ondřej and I work as a UX Engineer.

-- 📖  I’m currently reading book called "**Universal Principles of Design**" by William Lidwell and "**Designing Interfaces**" by Jenifer Tidwell
+- 📖  I’m currently reading book called "**Expressive design systems**" by Yesenia Perez-Cruz and "**Designing Interfaces**" by Jenifer Tidwell
 - ✏️  I’m currently writing article about "**Accessible colors**"